Kingboard/Kingboard/README.md

 2. Move into KingBoard `cd Kingboard`
 3. Initiate Submodules `git submodule init`
 4. Update Submodules `git submodule update`
-5. Create folders cache and templates_c, make sure they are writeable by your webserver
+5. Create folders cache and templates_c, make sure they are writable  by your webserver
 6. Get the database dump from [github.com/beansman](https://github.com/beansman/CCP-Static-Datadump-to-MongoDB)
 7. Extract the zip file and run mongorestore <ExtractPath>
 8. Make your apache point to public/ path